 Last summer, my first sermon from this pulpit was on "Pluralism, Progressivism, and Pragmatism."
-And if you visited our website this past week, you saw a particularly pluralistic set of offerings for this morning: at 10:00 a.m. a UU Christian service in the Chapel, at 11:00 a.m. a Buddhist-themed sermon, at 12:15 p.m. our Atheist/Humanist/Agnostic (AHA) Discussion Group.
-And while we still have much work to do in increasing racial and economic diversity, I'm grateful to be part of a congregation and larger UU movement that, for decades, has embraced a robust religious pluralism.
-We don't necessarily see any conflict with someone who may want to celebrate Communion with the Christians at ten o'clock, meditate in the Buddhist tradition at eleven o'clock, and dialogue with the Atheists, Humanists, and Agnostics at noon.
+And if you visited the UUCF website this past week, you saw a particularly pluralistic set of offerings being offered for this morning: at 10:00 a.m. a UU Christian service in the Chapel, at 11:00 a.m. a Buddhist-themed sermon, at 12:15 p.m. our Atheist/Humanist/ Agnostic (AHA) Discussion Group.
+And while we still have much work to do as a congregation and as a larger UU movement in increasing some forms of diversity, I'm grateful to be part of a congregation and denomination that, for decades, has embraced a robust religious pluralism.
+We don't necessarily see any conflict with someone who may want to celebrate Communion with the Christians at ten o'clock, meditate in the Buddhist tradition at eleven o'clock, and dialogue with the atheists, humanists, and agnostics at noon.
 Indeed, having already attended that 10:00 a.m.
-UU Christian service, if I didn't have a committee meeting after this 11:00 a.m. service, I would be attending the AHA discussion group - achieving what we could call a UU "hat trick" - of attending three different diversity groups back-to-back on the same Sunday.
+UU Christian service, if I didn't have a committee meeting after this 11:00 a.m. service, I might well be attending the AHA discussion group - achieving what we could call a UUCF "hat trick" - of attending three different diversity groups back-to-back on the same Sunday.